 We also need to take a look at the security of both systems.
 We will consider two forms of security: insurance in case of bankruptcy and technology security.

 First, for insurance in case of bankruptcy, only Neon has any protection.
-Since Neon is a Swiss bank, your money is insured up to 100’000 CHF if something terrible happens to Neon.
+Neon is a Swiss bank.
+Your money is insured for up to 100’000 CHF if something terrible happens to Neon.

 On the other hand, your money at Revolut is not insured.
 Revolut has a banking license, but they did not implement it yet.
 If Revolut fails, your money is most likely lost.

 As for technical security, both banks are using MasterCard 3D Secure (3DS) technology.
-It means that on some websites, they will ask you a question (generally an SMS code or a password) to secure the transaction.
-It is to protect you from lousy usage of your credit card.
-It is a great thing and is a must for each credit card.
+It means they will ask you a question (generally an SMS code or a password) to secure the transaction on some websites.
+It is to protect you from the lousy usage of your card.
+It is a great thing and is a must for each payment card.

 Given that, I would say that Neon is safer than Revolut.